BlueDrink9/Univisal/README.md

 eg `ahk` (Windows), `sxhkd` (Linux), `hammerspoon` or `shkd` (OSX).

 Keys sent to program.
 Program tells what keys to send out the other end.
-Maybe have adapter that takes command like "goEndOfLine" and sends appropriate keys
+Maybe have adapter that takes command like "goEndOfLine" and sends appropriate keys.
+This could be a simple .json that maps the command to the necessary key strokes for an OS.

 ###### Main script takes window info, and keys